Federal Judge Recommends Criminal Charges for Lawyers Who Questioned His Impartiality

 It’s not the first time McBryde has battled over removal of cases assigned to him.
 A 1996 New York Times article says the judge had fought to keep two cases from being removed from his docket because of allegations he had been intemperate.
 In 1997, the New Orleans-based 5th U.S. Circuit Court of Appeals suspended the judge for a year, citing his “intemperate, abusive and intimidating” conduct, the Star-Telegram says.
 The U.S. Supreme Court declined to hear McBryde’s appeal, the Times reported in 2002.

 In the golf patent case, McBryde recommended criminal charges against lawyers Melvin Silverman and S. Tracey Long, both of whom have offices in Florida, and barred them from practicing in courts in the Northern District of Texas, the Fort Worth Star-Telegram reports.
 Silverman is banned for life, and Long for 10 years.
 Both were given pro hac vice status to pursue the Texas suit.
-McBryde barred a third lawyer, Joseph Cleveland of Fort Worth, from practicing in the district for two years, except in cases already pending.
+McBryde did not recommend criminal charges against a third lawyer, Joseph Cleveland of Fort Worth, but he barred him from practicing in the district for two years, except in cases already pending.

 McBryde also recommended criminal charges against Gillig, whom he accused in court documents of being “a liar, a fraud and a phony who played a ‘shell game’ with the facts,” the Star-Telegram reports.
 Gillig has said the judge’s accusations are not true, the newspaper says.